Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Asymmetric games

 \end{enumerate} In other words, this condition is an equivalent qualifying condition for 2ESS defined in Definition 3d.
 Consequently, following similar steps given earlier, it is now straightforward to see that

 qualifies as the Lyapunov function for a mixed 2ESS which, thus, is locally asymptotically stable fixed point.
-Again, we note that while ESS under Definitions 1d and 2d must be 2ESS, the converse need not be true.
 There is a subtlety to be noted: This existence of this Lyapunov function does not extend to bimatrix games (see Appendix~\ref{appendix_cressman_proof}) formed by setting ${\sf A}={\sf 0}$ and ${\sf D}={\sf 0}$.

-Finally, all the considerations up to now lead us to believe that, keeping in view the desirable dynamical aspects of evolutionary stability, Definition 1d is the most compatible and natural extension of the concept of ESS to the case of asymmetric and bimatrix games.
-While unlike this definition, 2ESS (equivalently, Nash--Pareto pair) may allow for mixed ESS in bimatrix games, the mixed ESS cannot be asymptotically stable and hence is not of much practical consequence in our view.
-As far as, the pure ESS is concerned in bimatrix games, 2ESS does not guarantee its asymptotically stability.
-Only relevance of 2ESS might be in asymmetric games, where it is surely locally asymptotically stable as interior fixed point, because 2ESS may allow for mixed ESS that would be otherwise be absent under Definition 1d and 2d.